 In spite of a frequent terminology 'Thule group', asteroids in the J4/3 resonance consisted of a single object (279) Thule up to now.
 Nesvorný & Ferraz-Mello (1997) considered this situation anomalous because the extent of the stable zone of this resonance is not much smaller than that of the J3/2 resonance (see also Franklin et al. 2004).
 In the same way, our knowledge about the low-e and low-i Thule-type stable orbits (e.g. a = 4.27 au, e = 0.1 and $i = 5^{\circ}$) should be observationally complete at about magnitudes H = 12.5-13 mag (R. Jedicke, personal communication).
-A rough estimate also shows that even one magnitude in H beyond this completeness, leaving only about 90 per cent undiscovered population.
+A rough estimate also shows that even one magnitude in H beyond this completeness limit the Thule population should be known at ~ 10 per cent completeness, leaving only about 90 per cent undiscovered population.
 We thus conclude that the objects in the magnitude range H = 9-13 mag are very likely missing in this resonance.
 Where does the existing population of small Thule-type asteroids begin?